How Much Does a Plumber Cost? 2026 Price Guide

 How to Get a Fair Price

-For any job over $300, get at least three quotes.
-For major work like repiping or sewer line replacement, get five.
-Quote variance of 50–100% on the same job is common, and the highest bid is not always the best work.
+For any job over $300, request at least three written estimates.
+For major work like repiping or sewer line replacement, request five.
+Estimate variance of 50–100% on the same job is common, and the highest bid is not always the best work.

 Ask the Right Questions